 The scary truth is society has had a laissez-faire attitude with our limited resources since the very first light bulb illuminated a pitch-black laboratory.

 You don’t want to leave future generations stuck with soaring prices, polluted water, and toxic air — nor do we.
-The sustainable practices above are pieces of the seismic changes needed to protect the planet.
+The sustainable practices above are pieces of the seismic changes needed to to center sustainable development and protect the planet.

 Let’s start thinking twice about how we treat Mother Earth.